-Exelon anticipates that it will adopt the PECO Energy Company 1989 Long-Term Incentive Plan for purposes of making awards to employees of Exelon and its Subsidiaries following the Merger.
+Exelon has adopted the PECO Energy Company 1989 Long-Term Incentive Plan for purposes of making awards to employees of Exelon and its Subsidiaries following the Merger.
 The provisions of this plan are described on pages 60 and 61 of the Joint Proxy Statement/Prospectus of Unicom and PECO dated May 15, 2000 filed as Exhibit C-2 hereto.
+Exelon may issue certain option grants under Long-Term Incentive Plan with an effective date of the first day of trading of Exelon common stock (i.e., October 23, 2000).
+Such options will not be exercisable prior to one year from the effective date of issuance.